Oreos are one of the best cookies out there. I don’t think anyone can argue that.

 Mix with a silicone spatula, but then get in there with your hands to fully form it into a dough.

-I don’t have any cookie cutters, so I just used the cap to my powdered peanut butter.
+Once the dough is rolled out thinly, you’ll cut the Oreo cookies out.
+I don’t have any cookie cutters, so I just used the cap from a jar of seasoning.

 Press down and twist to cut the circles out.
 Continue until you cannot create any more circles.

 Take the leftover dough, form it back into a ball, and roll it out.
-Cut more circles out, and continue this process until all of the dough has been used.
+Cut more circles out, and continue this process until all of the Oreo cookie dough has been used.

 If you were to bite the cookies right away, they wouldn’t be hard enough, so be patient!

-The cookies end up having a slight crisp to them, but aren’t super crunchy.
-In other words, they are exactly the way an Oreo cookie should be!
+The Oreo cookies end up having a slight crispiness to them but aren’t super crunchy.
+In other words, they are exactly the way an Oreo cookie should be.

-The cream filling mixture is simply vanilla protein powder (highly recommend you use the same one I did, which is a blend of whey & casein protein.
-You can get yourself some PEScience and save 15% with the code “Matt”), butter, powdered sugar, and vanilla extract.
+The cream filling mixture for this recipe is simply vanilla protein powder (highly recommend you use the same one I did, which is a blend of whey & casein protein.
+You can get yourself some PEScience and save 10% with the code “Matt”), butter, powdered sugar, and vanilla extract.

-Mix it all up into a nice thick filling, then refrigerate it for one hour to thicken a little bit more.
+Mix it all up into a nice thick filling, then refrigerate it for the hour while the Oreo cookies cool.

 Once the filling is chilled, it will be very easy to work with.
-Just spoon out a small scoop, place it in the middle of one of your cookies, then sandwich it down with another cookie.
+Just break a piece off, roll it into a ball, and place on top of your Oreo cookies.

 - 120g Oat Flour